 Truckers will naturally tighten their chains when first deploying them.
 However, it is generally recommended that chains be inspected and re-tightened at regular intervals.
 Chains will loosen as the miles roll by, making them subject to breakage.

 Chain tightening devices have a tendency to pull chains off-center if they are not used the right way.
 A driver who is not intimately familiar with how to use such a device should avoid doing so.
 There are other ways to effectively tighten chains.

-Along those same lines, there are a few key regions in the U.S. were chains are mandatory during the winter.
-In some of these regions truckers will find chains at highway department chain banks.
+Along those same lines, there are a few key regions in the United States where chains are mandatory during the winter.
+Must know about trucking chain laws by state in the USA.
+In some of these regions, truckers will find chains at highway department chain banks.
 A word to the wise though: drivers should not rely solely on chain banks to meet their needs.
 If no chains are available when a driver reaches the start of a mandatory chain area, he or she will have to wait until a set is available.

 Also Read: Checklist: Make Your Truck Winter Ready